You have already added 0 works in your ORCID record related to the merged Research product.

 Significance Accurate prediction of community responses to global change drivers (GCDs) is critical given the effects of biodiversity on ecosystem services.
 There is consensus that human activities are driving species extinctions at the global scale, but debate remains over whether GCDs are systematically altering local communities worldwide.
 Across 105 experiments that included over 400 experimental manipulations, we found evidence for a lagged response of herbaceous plant communities to GCDs caused by shifts in the identities and relative abundances of species, often without a corresponding difference in species richness.
 These results provide evidence that community responses are pervasive across a wide variety of GCDs on long-term temporal scales and that these responses increase in strength when multiple GCDs are simultaneously imposed.

-- Georgia Institute of Technology United States
+- University of Kansas United States

-- University of Michigan–Flint United States
+- University of Maryland, Baltimore United States

-- Georgia Department of Agriculture United States
+- The University of Texas System United States

 4 Research products, page 1 of 1